galette/galettedoc/source/usermanual/avancee.rst

 Change session lifetime
 =======================

 Per default, Galette will create session with default lifetime duration (and it seems browsers acts differently in this case).
-You can anyways define a constant named ``GALETTE_TIMEOUT`` to :ref:`change session lifetime using behavior configuration <behavior>`:
+You can anyways define a constant named ``GALETTE_TIMEOUT`` to change session lifetime using behavior configuration:

 .. code-block:: php